ScottWeinstein/recipes/src/documents/posts/Kale-Salad-with-Pecorino-and-Lemon.html.md

 * Kosher salt and fresh black pepper, to taste

 ##Steps
-* Roll several kale leaves lengthwise and using the point of a chef's knife
-* cut away the thick center stem & discard
+* Roll several kale leaves lengthwise, cut away the thick center stem & discard
 * Roll the remaining stack of de-veined leaves into a tight cigar shape and slice into thin ribbons
 * Toss the shaved kale with the cheese.
 * Whisk the lemon juice and olive oil and pour over the salad